Bloodbeat: Filming

-Bloodbeat was filmed in Wisconsin on 35 mm.
-The director of photography, Wladimir Maule, believed that the film was being shot for television rather than for theaters, and filmed in fullscreen rather than widescreen.
-Writer-director Fabrice-Ange Zaphiratos was under the influence of drugs during at least some of the writing process and the filming; he has stated that the film's title, Bloodbeat, is a reference to the accelerated heartbeat experienced while high.
+Wladimir Maule, a then 24-year-old graduate of the Art Institute of Chicago, was hired as cinematographer.
+Maule believed that the film was being shot for television rather than for theaters, and thus framed the film in fullscreen rather than widescreen.
+Zaphiratos admitted was under the influence of drugs during filming; he has stated that the film's title, Bloodbeat, is a reference to the accelerated heartbeat experienced while high.